North America

 Political North America

-Democracy is well established in some parts of the continent but is a recent phenomenon in others.
-The economically dominant nations of Canada and the US have a long democratic tradition but elsewhere, notably in the countries of Central America, political turmoil has been more common.
+Democracy is well-established in some parts of the continent but is a recent phenomenon in others.
+The economically dominant nations of Canada and the US have a long democratic tradition, but elsewhere, notably in the countries of Central America, political turmoil has become more common.
 In Nicaragua and Haiti, harsh dictatorships have only recently been superseded by democratically elected governments.
-North America’s largest countries, Canada, Mexico, and the US have federal state systems, sharing political power between national and state governments.
+North America’s largest countries, Canada, Mexico, and the US have federal-state systems that share political power between national and state governments.
 The US has intervened militarily on several occasions in Central America and the Caribbean to protect its strategic interests.

 Transportation

 In the 19th century, railroads opened up the North American continent.
-Air transportation is now more common for long distance passenger travel, although railroads are still extensively used for bulk freight transportation.
-Waterways like the Mississippi River are important for the transportation of bulk materials, and the Panama Canal is a vital link between the Pacific and Atlantic Oceans.
-In the 20th century, road transportation increased massively, with the introduction of cheap, mass-produced motor cars and extensive highway construction.
+Air transportation is now more common for long-distance passenger travel, although railroads are still extensively used for bulk freight transportation.
+Waterways like the Mississippi River are important for transporting bulk materials, and the Panama Canal is a vital link between the Pacific and Atlantic Oceans.
+In the 20th century, road transportation increased massively by introducing cheap, mass-produced motor cars and extensive highway construction.

 Population

 Much of North America is almost empty, especially the frozen far north.
-Population densities are highest in the highlands of Mexico and Central America; the coastal plain stretching from the Gulf of Mexico along the Atlantic coast; the Great Lakes area; and the Pacific coast.
-Large conurbations have developed, notably the San-San (San FranciscoSan Diego), Boswash (Boston– Washington), and Main Street (Toronto – Montréal).
-The populations of the Caribbean islands are small, but settlement is dense, due to the limited amount of land available.
+Population densities are highest in the highlands of Mexico and Central America, the coastal plain stretching from the Gulf of Mexico along the Atlantic coast, the Great Lakes area, and the Pacific coast.
+Large conurbations have developed, notably the San-San (San FranciscoSan Diego), Boswash (Boston – Washington), and Main Street (Toronto – Montréal).
+The populations of the Caribbean islands are small, but settlements are dense due to the limited amount of land available.

 Languages